The Most Popular Types Of Roof Trusses And Their Uses

 Your home’s ceiling can also indicate what kind of roof truss you should utilize.

 Vaulted or pitched ceilings on the top floor of your home indicate that you have used scissor trusses.
-Needless to say, this isn’t always the case since all buildings are erected differently.
+This isn’t always the case since all buildings are erected differently.

 Attic Space

-After all, it’s this type of roof truss that’s designed for homes to have room beneath the roof for storage, recreation, and a whole array of other different purposes.
+After all, this type of roof truss is designed for homes with room beneath the roof for storage, recreation, and a whole array of other purposes.

 Types of Roof Trusses